kellysmith1008/Refresh/HCD.md

 # Human-Centered Design Training
 Welcome to the Human-Centered Design training.
-In this module, we'll define human-centered design (HCD), outline the standards we strive for, and explain what it means for us here at CivicActions.
+In this module, we'll define human-centered design (HCD), outline the standards we strive to meet, and explain what it means to us here at CivicActions.
 This training is key to raising awareness across the company.
 This training provides the context for us to understand and embrace this initiative.

 ## Overview
 <img width="602" height="316" alt="agenda" src="https://github.com/user-attachments/assets/71b8504f-a818-4deb-b716-ca6ce25fcb06" />